vonnagy/service-container/docs/Metrics.md

 ```

 ## Reporting on Metrics
 Once metrics are gathered they can be reported to other sources.
 Reporters are defined in the configuration files and follow a standard pattern.
-They are defined under `container.metrics.reporters` and have there own name sections.
+They are defined under `container.metrics.reporters` and have there own named sections.
 The base Service Container library contains a default reported which reports to the log file.
 It looks like the following in the default configuration.

 ```hocon
 container {